Some editors are better than others.

 A superior editor will also:

-Fortunately, a couple of editing companies out there do strive for superior results for their clients and therefore hire only the most competent editors.
-Wordvice is one such company, handling all manner of documents, from academic and research papers, to admissions essays, to business letters and resumes, and everything in between.
+Fortunately, some editing companies out there do strive for superior results for their academic clients and therefore hire only the most competent editors and proofreaders.
+Wordvice Editing Service is one such company.
+We provide editing for all types of documents, from journal manuscripts and research papers, to college admissions essays, to business reports and resumes, and everything in between.

 How Our Editing Process Works

-When our editors receive your sent document, they are provided with a work order.
-This includes information such as document type, word count, formatting and language guidelines, and anything the client would like the editor to focus on.
+When our academic editors receive your uploaded document, they are provided with a work order.
+This includes information such as document type, word count, document formatting and language guidelines, and anything other details the client would like the editor to focus on.
 Below is a sample of a work order service detail:

 Editing with Track Changes

 Like many professional editing companies, Wordvice uses MS Word’s “Track Changes,” a tool that allows clients to view and accept (or reject) any changes that the editor has made to their document.
 This includes additions and deletions, formatting changes, and marginal comments.

 Take a look at the “Original” and “Edited” versions of the document below to get an idea of what our editors do to improve your writing.
 This sample edit is an abstract and part of the introduction for a research paper.
 (CLICK IMAGE TO ENLARGE.)